 St Irene parish is engaging in web site publication and social media out of a desire to share the good news of the gospel, and to build community with fellow parishioners.
-We leverage communication channels like Facebook and Google Plus, as well as Google Calendar, and LinkedIn, which many of us engage with anyway in other contexts to exchange information with family, friends, neighbors and colleagues.
+We leverage communication channels like Facebook, Google Calendar, and LinkedIn, which many of us engage with anyway in other contexts to exchange information with family, friends, neighbors and colleagues.

 This page summarizes our intent and our policy for use of the Web and social media.
 All parishioners are encouraged to read this policy before engaging with our social media presence.
 It is the policy of St Irene Digital Communications to comply with web and media related guidelines from:

 As these guidelines are in many cases still emerging and evolving, it is possible that we could find ourselves in conflict with future guidelines at some point, in which case we will work to bring our digital communications in alignment as soon as warranted and practical.